Pitbullts/JavaScript_cdr/README.md

 I hope you like it and I am open to new criticisms and improvements on the Web:

-Note: The errors bring the .htaccess in case they want to be deployed on a server with Apache.
+Note: The errors bring the .htaccess in case they want to be deployed on a server with Apache. ok